Medicare Advantage Plans in Tennessee

 Medicare Advantage plans with prescription drug coverage

-Some Medicare Advantage plans, called Medicare Advantage Prescription Drug plans (MAPDs) offer prescription drug coverage along with health insurance.
-With these plans, you don't need to enroll in a separate Medicare Part D Prescription Drug Plan on top of your health insurance.
-In 2012, 24% of Tennessee Medicare beneficiaries were enrolled in an MAPD.
+Some Medicare Advantage plans, called Medicare Advantage Prescription Drug plans (MAPDs), offer prescription drug coverage along with Medicare Part A and Part B benefits.
+With these plans, you don’t need to enroll in a separate Medicare Part D Prescription Drug Plan on top of your health insurance.

 Comparing Medicare Advantage plans in Tennessee